abdukhans/LithoConverter/README.md

 # LithoConverter

-This branch will contain the MAIN code.
-The code in this branch is supposed be the FINAL PACKAGED version of the LithoConverter.

-The requirement.txt ONLY has the libraries that are used to create this package.
+This branch is for Abdullah, and will use this branch to merge with main.